IDCI-Consulting/GroupActionBundle/README.md

 Usage
 -----

-* Use groupaction in your controller
+* Use groupaction form in your controller and view
 * Create your own group action service